SUMMARY OF RESPONSIBILITIES

 - Act as a liaison between partner institutions, staff, faculty, and students to ensure effective communication and collaboration.

 - Maintain a current understanding of trends, best practices, and challenges in STEM education, particularly as they pertain to underrepresented populations.

 EDUCATION, EXPERIENCE AND SKILLS REQUIRED

-- Bachelor’s degree required, preferably in Human Resources or a combination of relevant education and experience.
-Master’s degree preferred.
+- Bachelor’s degree in a STEM-related field, education, or a related discipline; Master’s degree preferred.